 As he worked on developing a new game for YouWeb, that turned into a game called OpenFeint, a combination of role-playing-game and puzzles.

 “This all happened in 2007/2008 when the mobile gaming landscape was totally different from how it is now.”

 In short, suddenly, the iPhone had transformed the gaming experience.

 From dumbphones to smartphones, the iPhone turned those mobile devices into gaming consoles.

 From game to platform

-Then one day, brainstorming what to do with the technology built around OpenFeint, Jason Citron, and his co-founder, realized how on mobile devices it was still missing a similar mechanism to Xbox Live, which enabled players to interact and play together.
+Then one day, brainstorming what to do with the technology built around OpenFeint, Jason Citron and his co-founder realized that mobile devices were still missing a similar mechanism to Xbox Live, which enabled players to interact and play together.

-That is how OpenFeint transitioned from games to becoming a social gaming platform, that later on would become successful in China and be acquired, in 2011 by a Japanese gaming company for $104 million in cash plus additional growth capital allocated to further grow OpenFeint.
+That is how OpenFeint transitioned from games to becoming a social gaming platform that later on would become successful in China and be acquired in 2011 by a Japanese gaming company for $104 million in cash plus additional growth capital allocated to grow OpenFeint further.

-A cross-platform strategy to thrive, nonetheless Apple as the main competitor
+A cross-platform strategy to thrive, yet Apple came as the main competitor

 Starting over: the failure that brought to Discord